 Step 4.
 A color-forming peroxidase substrate containing tetramethylbenzidine (TMB) is added to each test well.
 The bound HRP-streptavidin reacts with the substrate to generate a blue color.
 The enzymatic reaction is stopped by adding dilute sulfuric acid (Stop Solution), which changes the color to yellow.
-The yellow color intensity (absorbance) is a function of the concentration of NGAL originally added to each well.
+The yellow color intensity is read at 450 nm in an ELISA reader.
+The color intensity (absorbance) is a function of the concentration of NGAL originally added to each well.
 The results for the calibrators are used to construct a calibration curve from which the concentrations of NGAL in the test samples are read.